Skip to main content

 c.
 Registered psychiatric nurses who administer D50W must successfully complete additional education.

-Compound, dispense or administer antivirals for influenza-like illness
+Compound, dispense or administer a Schedule I drug

 a.
 Registered psychiatric nurses who compound, dispense or administer antiviral medication to treat symptoms of influenza-like illness must successfully complete additional education.